binary-manu/binary-is-better/_drafts/pw_lifecycle.md

   writable by root for administrative purpouses, anyone can read it, in order to discover group memberships for a user;
-* `/etc/gshadow` stores sensitive group information: group passwords go here.
+* `/etc/gshadow` stores sensitive group information: group passwords go there.

-### /etc/fstab
+### /etc/passwd

-The structure of `/etc/fstab` is simple: every line corresponds to a different account and is composed of exactly 7 fields, separated by a colon (`:`).
+The structure of `/etc/passwd` is simple: every line maps to a different account and is composed of exactly 7 fields, separated by a colon (`:`).
 This is excerpt from my system:

     root:x:0:0:root:/root:/bin/bash
     manu:x:1000:100:Manu:/home/manu:/bin/bash
     [...]

-The first line described the account for the super user, the second one maps to my primary user account.
+The first line describes the account for the super user, the second one maps to my primary user account.
 The fields are defined as follows:

 1. the _username_;